apache/doris/new-docs/en/data-operate/import/import-way/binlog-load-manual.md

 Binlog Load can only support unique target tables from now, and the batch delete feature of the target table must be activated.

+For the method of enabling Batch Delete, please refer to the batch delete function in [ALTER TABLE PROPERTY](../../../sql-manual/sql-reference-v2/Data-Definition-Statements/Alter/ALTER-TABLE-PROPERTY.html).

 Example:

 ```